harrystech/kontrast/README.md

 This command should only run on one node after all the other nodes have completed the previous command.
 Omit the config flag if your app is `bundle`'d along with Rails.

 	$ bundle exec kontrast make_gallery --config /path/to/config.rb

+### Review Your Results
+At this point, the gallery should be saved to `config.local_path` and uploaded to `config.remote_path`.
+Check it out in your Favorite Browser.

 ## Advanced Configuration